Hi, my name is Tom - Concat vs. Sprintf vs. In-String Variable

 In how many ways you can register a service in Symfony or call a service method in Laravel?
 PHP and PHP frameworks are so free, that you often have 3+ ways to do one 1 thing.
 But that comes with a price.

-The more approaches you use, the more has to the reader learn about rules of coding and the less space he or she has for real algorithms.
+The more approaches you use, the more the reader has to learn about rules of coding and the less space he or she has for real algorithms.
 You can be really cool by using marginal PHP features, but if nobody except you understands it, you only hurt your code.

 How to Pick The Best Solution?